threatcode/BugCode/CHANGELOG/footer.md

 * Performance iprovements on the backend
 * Add quick change workspace name (from all views)
 * Changed the scope field of a workspace from a free text input to a list of targets
-* New bogcode styles in all webui views
+* New bugcode styles in all webui views
 * Add search by id for vulnerabilities
 * Add new plugin sslyze
 * Add new plugin wfuzz